project-chip/matter-handbook/content/HowItWorks/DataModel.md

 ## Devices and Endpoints

-All Devices, including smartphones and home assistants, are composed of Nodes1.
+All Devices, including smartphones and home assistants, are composed of Nodes.
 A Node is a unique identifiable and addressable resource in a network that a user can perceive as functionally whole.
 Network communication in Matter originates and terminates at a Node.

 Nodes are a collection of Endpoints.
 Each Endpoint encloses a feature set.
 For instance, an Endpoint might relate to a lighting functionality, while another relates to motion detection, and another deals with utilities such as Device OTA.